SPinti-Software/CpcdosOS2.1/README.md

 This is the official repository for the co-kernel Cpcdos OSx.
 This version will be maintained until the release of version [OS2.2](https://github.com/SPinti-Software/CpcdosOS2.2).
 (Without FreeDos)

-The repository was created on 15 July 2011.
+This repository was created on 15 July 2011.
 The source code was officially released on 09 January 2021.

 #### Information